-CLIMB Clinical Skills Training focuses on training in advanced procedural skills, which provide a crucial building block for career advancement for women physicians.
+CLIMB Clinical Skills Training provides women in cardiology with advanced procedural skills, a crucial building block for career advancement.

 Women are highly underrepresented in cardiology and cardiovascular subspecialties and disproportionately so in treating the most complex cases.
 Women also comprise a significantly lower percentage of thought leaders who partner with industry on research, training, and educational efforts.
 This results not only in a less diverse set of experiences and opinions with which consequential scientific decisions are made but also excludes women from learning about new therapies, devices and techniques and from gaining exposure to training.